DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world6.md

 "Yeah, let me show you a proof."

-Kay raised his shining sword Code Holder overhead.
+Kai raised his shining sword Code Holder overhead.
 On behalf of Prophet Sid, he is going to prove that this sword ended Great War in another world.

 "This is my answer, Code Holder!"